schn4ck/schnack/README.md

 npm init schnack
 ```

-Since no `schnack.json` has been found in your folder, the init script copied over the default config.
+if there is no `schnack.json` in this folder, the init script copied over the default config and ask you if you want to configure your server interactively.

-Now edit the config file according to [configuration](https://schnack.cool/#configuration) section:
+alternatively you can just edit the config file according to [configuration](https://schnack.cool/#configuration) section:

 ```bash
 vim schnack.json                 # or open with any editor of your choice